 Want to deploy Kubernetes for Free?

-New CenturyLink Cloud customers can use our healthy credit to get started, spin-up a cluster or two, and start their journey of building and running containerized workloads in a dev/test and then production environment.
+New CenturyLink Cloud customers can get started, spin-up a cluster or two, and start their journey of building and running containerized workloads in a dev/test and then production environment with a trial credit.
 To claim your credit, click here and start your free trial.

 How Do I Get Started?